-I could eat a Bacon Wrapped Chicken Lollipop for breakfast, lunch, and dinner and I’d be happy!
-Juicy, perfectly tender chicken drumsticks are liberally seasoned with a homemade BBQ rub, wrapped in bacon, and slow grilled for maximum flavor and the best texture I’ve ever had in a drumstick.
+This recipe for Bacon Wrapped Chicken Lollipops is a fun and delicious way to eat a drumstick.
+Juicy, perfectly tender chicken drumsticks are liberally seasoned with sweet rub, wrapped in bacon, and slow grilled for maximum flavor and perfect texture.

 How to Make Chicken Lollipops